-Donzanti identifies her biggest competitor as the couch, recognizing that since the pandemic it’s harder than ever to motivate.
+Donzanti identifies her biggest competitor as the couch, recognising that since the pandemic it’s harder than ever to motivate.
 That said, she’s also “one of those people that believes that no one is her competition” and encourages other owners to focus on bettering their businesses, rather than looking outward.

 Past uncertainty, there’s opportunity